jack-bradshaw/monorepo/README.md

 bazel test //...
 ```

-The [Bazel docs](https://bazel.build/docs) contain further instructions.

 ## Presubmit

-Presubmit is a series of automated tests which check the code for correctness and formatting.
-All code submitted to the
+Presubmit is a set of automated tests that run across the codebase.
+All code must pass presubmit before being submitted
-main branch must pass presubmit before being merged.
-The GitHub CI system will automatically run presubmits whenever
+to the main branch.
+The GitHub CI system will automatically run presubmit whenever PR is opened on the main branch
-a main branch PR is made.

-To manually invoke presubmit run:
+To manually start presubmit run:

 ```
 bash presubmit/mainfest.sh
 ```

-Any unstaged files should be staged first since presubmit may modify the working directory.
+Presubmit may modify the working directory so any unstaged files should be staged first.

 ## LICENSE

 The contents of this repository and all derivative artifacts are owned by Jack Bradshaw and provided under the terms of
-the [MIT License](LICENSE), with the only exceptions being listed in the [third party manifest](THIRD_PARTY).
+the [MIT License](LICENSE), with all exceptions listed in the [third party manifest](THIRD_PARTY).